TGibsonn/github-follower-api/README.md

 go test ./...
 ```

+Tests are organized into subtests.
+You can pass -v to `go test` to see their labels and table-driven test details.

 ### Structure

 All unit tests are located next to their respective production code.
 I.e., `api_test.go` is next to `api.go`.